 Visitors - Visitor parking.
-Faculty, staff, students and third-party employees and vendors may not park in designated visitor spaces at any time.
+Faculty, staff, students, and third-party employees and vendors may not park in designated visitor spaces at any time.

 Electric Vehicle Charging Spaces - These publically available spaces are reserved for electric vehicles (EV) only.
 EVs must be in an active session connected to the charger to use the spaces.
-Any non-electric vehicles or EVs not in active session are subject to citations.
+Any non-electric vehicles or EVs not in active sessions are subject to citations.
 EV spaces are located in the center section of the first floor of the parking deck, Lot 14 in front of University Hall, and at the Cunningham Conference Center.
 A valid parking permit and registration with Parking Services are still required.

 If a vehicle becomes inoperable, the operator should notify Parking Services at 706-507-8203 as soon as possible along with the approximate length of time before the vehicle will be moved.
 Parking Services does not provide roadside assistance services.
 The owner is liable for all parking citations issued before Parking Services is notified.
 The time limit for vehicles inoperable or in visible need of repair on campus is 48 hours.
 After 48 hours, the vehicle will be towed from campus at the owner's expense.